Chapter 6 : Thoughts Aren't Safe

 “I’ll stay with you,” he promised.
 “Always.”

-Draco stayed like that, kneeling next to Ginny, until he was sure she was fast asleep.
+Draco stayed like that, kneeling on the floor next to Ginny, unaware of the aching in his knees, until he was sure she was fast asleep.
 Once she was, he carefully pulled his hand out of hers and went to stoke the fire.
 The events of that evening had exhausted him.
 As he prodded the flames he felt his eyelids grow heavy.
 Adrenaline had been pumping through him as he worked over Ginny’s injuries, and now that things had -- for now -- calmed down, he felt completely drained.
 All he wanted to do was sleep.
 When he was confident the fire wouldn’t die on them, he leaned against the side of Ginny’s bed and let his eyes close.
 Just a few minutes, he thought.
 He’d let himself rest, for just a bit, and then he would check on Ginny again.

 Some time later he was roused by the feeling of soft fingers brushing across his forehead.
 He opened his eyes and saw Ginny looking embarrassed.

 “Sorry,” she mumbled as she whipped her hand back.
-Her voice sounded hoarse and raspy.
+Her voice sounded hoarse and gravelly.
 “I didn’t mean to wake you.
 Your hair fell into your face.”

 Draco smiled as he watched her cheeks tinge pink under the bruises.
 “S’okay,” he said through a yawn.
 “It felt nice.”
 He pulled himself into the chair by the bed, rubbing sleep out of his eyes.
 “How are you feeling?”